Rakesh Jhaveri: Shrimad Rajchandra Mission

-Rakesh Jhaveri, known as Pujya Gurudevshri Rakeshji established Shrimad Rajchandra Adhyatmik Satsang Sadhana Kendra in 1994 to organise his followers which was later succeeded by the Shrimad Rajchandra Mission Dharampur.
+Jhaveri established Shrimad Rajchandra Adhyatmik Satsang Sadhana Kendra in 1994 to organise his followers which was later succeeded by the Shrimad Rajchandra Mission Dharampur.
 On 13 May 1999, the construction of an ashram spread across 223 acre at Dharampur was started and was opened in April 2001.
 The ashram is located on the hillock of Mohangadh which was an estate of the last ruler of the erstwhile Dharampur State.
 In 2002, he started initiating followers, Atmarpits, who give up worldly possessions and commit to celibacy.
 He gives the series of discourses to his followers at the ashram throughout the year.
-He gives discourses in Mumbai once a month on Shrimad Rajchandra Vachanamrit, a compilation of Shrimad Rajchandra's letters, personal diaries and transcriptions of his spiritual discourses.
+He gives discourses in Mumbai once a month on Shrimad Rajchandra Vachanamrut, a compilation of Shrimad Rajchandra's letters, personal diaries and transcriptions of his spiritual discourses.
 He also prescribes an annual scriptural study schedule to his followers.

 He established Shrimad Rajchandra Love and Care (SRLC); a non-governmental organisation that provides medical, educational and humanitarian services; in 2003.
 The NGO received a special consultative status with the United Nations Economic and Social Council in 2020 due to its projects that work towards the UN Sustainable Development Goals.

 In November 2016, the Mission produced a play, Yugpurush: Mahatma na Mahatma depicting spiritual relationship between Shrimad Rajchandra and Mahatma Gandhi.
 The Mission opened a science college in Dharampur, Shrimad Rajchandra Vidyapeeth, the same month.
 In November 2017, the 34-feet tall statue of Shrimad Rajchandra was unveiled at the ashram.
 By January 2025, the Mission has 206 Satsang Centres, 96 Youth Centres and 252 Children Centres worldwide.
 In 2019, the Mission and the Sangeet Natak Akademi co-produced a play Bharat Bhagya Vidhata focused on how Mahatma Gandhi cultivated the values of truth and non-violence.
 The Mission gifted statue of Mahatma Gandhi to the city of Manchester to serve as a "symbol of love and compassion" following the 2017 Manchester Arena bombing.
 It was unveiled in November 2019.
 On April 25, 2021, Shrimad Rajchandra Hospital established a 150-bed COVID Care Centre in Dharampur during COVID-19 pandemic in India.

-In December 2024, 3-day celebrations were organized for celebrating 20 Years of Divinity in Ahmedabad with Pujya Gurudevshri Rakeshji.

-Position within contemporary Jainism
+Influence

 Bauer notes that "[in] recent years there has been a convergence of the Kanji Swami Panth and the Shrimad Rajcandra movement, part of trend toward a more eucumenical and less sectarian Jainism among educated, mobile Jains living overseas."
 Kanji Panth is a school of Jainism, nominally belonging to the Śvetāmbara but inspired by the Digambara scholar Kundakunda (8th c.
 CE) and Shrimad Rajchandra (1867-1901), though "lacking a place in any Digambara ascetic lineage descending from Kundakunda."

+In a 2023 Tablet (magazine) article about Jainism in America, scholar Steven Vose says "his teachings focus on practical, self-help ideas such as using meditation to reduce stress and applying Jain principles in daily life...are popular among educated Jains and those living abroad, but more traditional Jains feel that this approach weakens or softens strict Jain teachings.